 Our fixed criterion is the Word.
 Anything that comes from God is absolute.
 We look askance upon anything definitive today.
 We live in a relativistic society.
 Absolute truth “feels” wrong because everything in our society assaults it.
 Many people are dogmatic about things they do not understand.
 Others are hazy about things they should understand.
 Both are tragic.

 The Word of God is the standard for forming proper attitudes.

 If we do not continue to grow, we will develop a case of arrested spiritual development.
 Spiritual termites will eat at our core.

 Once spiritual stagnation conquers, the Christian retains little appetite for the Word of God.
 Capacity for spiritual things dries up.
 This Christian operates on 30% effectiveness.
 Imagine driving your car with only 30% of the cylinders working.
 Power for emergencies would fail us.
-The car would chug through traffic.
+The vehicle would chug through traffic.
 Many stalls would frustrate the driver.

 The stronger our attitudes, the stronger the life will be.
 Paul challenged the Philippians to deepen their understanding of the Word to free themselves from negative attitudes toward others and develop the positive attitude of Jesus (2:5).
 Are your attitudes changing positively toward others by the absolute standard of the Word?